Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, while memory care is a more expensive option due to the specialized care and attention it requires, Union Bridge offers relatively affordable memory care compared to nearby cities and the state average.

-Located at 5849 Genesis Lane in Frederick county, Garden House At Edenton excels at providing dementia and Alzheimer’s care services to seniors with dementia in Frederick, MD as well as those who reside in nearby cities.
-Garden House At Edenton has 15 memory care units and offers several care levels.
+Situated at 1910 Rosemont Avenue in Frederick county, Odyssey Assisted Living At Montevue excels at providing memory care services to senior citizens in Frederick, MD as well as those who reside in surrounding areas.
+Odyssey Assisted Living At Montevue has 75 memory and dementia care units and offers several care levels.

 Medicare, the federal health insurance program for seniors aged 65 and older, typically does not cover memory care costs in Union Bridge, Maryland.
 While Medicare will cover short-term stays in skilled nursing facilities (SNFs) for rehabilitation after a hospitalization, it does not pay for long-term care or memory care services.
 Memory care, which is a type of long-term care designed specifically for individuals with Alzheimer's disease, dementia, or other cognitive impairments, is generally provided in specialized memory care facilities, and these costs are not covered by Medicare.